sepordeh/sepordeh-woocommerce/readme.txt

 = this is an official plugin? =

-yes , you can download it from github (https://github.com/sepordeh/sepordeh-woocommerce)
+yes , you can download it from [GITHUB](https://github.com/sepordeh/sepordeh-woocommerce)

 == Changelog ==